The complete list of daycare options

-Experts break down some of the most common forms of daycare and preschool to help you decide which ones might be best for your child and family.
+Experts break down the most common daycare options, including preschool, to help you decide which ones might be best for your child and family.

-The term “daycare” sounds simple enough, but it’s actually an umbrella term that covers a range of child care options, in which parents drop off their kids, typically during the work day, for learning, socialization and supervision.
+The term “daycare” is actually an umbrella term that covers a range of child care options, in which parents drop off their kids, typically during the work day, for learning, socialization and supervision.
 Daycare can be a full-time center-based program, a part-time, in-home daycare or even a Waldorf-focused preschool — the options are endless.
-Having that kind of choice is a benefit when it comes to finding the best, most flexible care for your children.
+Having choices is a benefit when it comes to finding the best, most flexible care for your children.
 But let’s be honest: It can also make the child care search confusing.

-Here Richard Fiene, a child care researcher and retired professor of human development and psychology at Pennsylvania State University, and Katrina Macasaet, a child development expert and content specialist for Zero to Three, help us break down some of the most common forms of daycare and preschool to help you decide which ones might be best for your child and family.
+Here Richard Fiene, a child care researcher and retired professor of human development and psychology at Pennsylvania State University, and Katrina Macasaet, an early childhood educator and senior professional development manager for Zero to Three, help us break down some of the most common forms of daycare and preschool to help you decide which ones might be best for your child and family.

 Daycare options: An overview